Last Updated: March 26, 2026

 Heros liberifer

-Fish of this type feature a plain glistening white base that can sometimes look red or orange.
+Fish of this type feature a plain glistening white base that will sometimes look red or orange.

 They have prominent horizontal deep black stripes.
 Unlike Heros Severus, they are more aggressive and can give a tough time to their tank mates.